-Due to stay in place orders, social distancing and decreased ability to seek some preventative and maintenance services.
-This has resulted in decreased strength and aerobic capacity, and puts some individuals at a higher risk for falls, pain, depression and a decreased quality of life.
+Due to stay in place orders and social distancing efforts, the COVID-19 pandemic has also limited the ability for healthy people to participate in regular physical activity.
+And many adults, especially those with underlying conditions and chronic diseases, have experienced a decreased ability to seek preventative and maintenance services.
+This has resulted in decreased strength, endurance and aerobic capacity, plus puts some individuals at a higher risk for falls, pain, depression and a decreased overall quality of life.